The Big Four

 Mentoring and Internships

 The mentoring program Prep Exchange links students with parents and alumni for career and college advice, as well as summer internships for 11th and 12th graders.
-The Prep Exchange internship program is supported by Student Life staff as well as the Parent Volunteer Network.
+The Prep Exchange internship program is supported by Student Life staff as well as the Prep Volunteer Network.